sparkflows/sparkflows-docs/docs/user-guide/machine-learning/sparkml/feature-transformation.rst

 StopWordsRemover takes as input a sequence of strings (e.g. the output of a Tokenizer) and drops all the stop words from the input sequences.
 The list of stopwords is specified by the stopWords parameter.
 Default stop words for some languages are accessible by calling StopWordsRemover.loadDefaultStopWords(language), for which available options are “danish”, “dutch”, “english”, “finnish”, “french”, “german”, “hungarian”, “italian”, “norwegian”, “portuguese”, “russian”, “spanish”, “swedish” and “turkish”.
 A boolean parameter caseSensitive indicates if the matches should be case sensitive (false by default).

-Additional Information and Examples can be found at: https://spark.apache.org/docs/latest/ml-features#stopwordsremover
+Additional Information and examples can be found at: https://spark.apache.org/docs/latest/ml-features#stopwordsremover

 *Stop Word Remover node can be configured as below:*

 .. figure:: ../../../_assets/user-guide/machine-learning/sparkml/featuretransformation/stopwordsremover-config.png
    :alt: Machine Learning
-   :width: 90%
+   :width: 75%

 -	Column from the incoming dataframe that contains array of string data from which Stop Words needs to be removed is to be selected in ``Column`` list.
 Only String Array columns can be selected.
 -	Output column that lists transformed data needs to be entered in ``Output Column`` box.